ShaneHarro/UWSaveEditor/README.txt

-A save game editor for Ultima Underworld.
+A save game editor for Ultima Underworld written in C#.

 This is still heavily under construction, and using this program may damage or corrupt your save files.
 The teleport feature only currently works with certain